Here’s what we have been up to

 Project Duration:

-March 2024-May 2024 (data analysis and manuscript underway)
+March 2024-May 2024

 A Mixed-Methods Critique of Contemporary BDSM Research

-BDSM practitioners adopt various identities within the community, often based on the sub-cultures in which they participate and the power-exchange role they use with partners.
+BDSM practitioners adopt various identities within the community, often based on the subcultures in which they participate and the power-exchange role they use with partners.
 Some role identities fall under categories of “Dominant” and “submissive,” but it may also be inaccurate to assume that these role identities are indistinguishable from one another.
 Study 1 explored how 122 diverse BDSM role identities emulate Dominance and/or submission using statistical reduction analyses.
 Study 2 asked participants about their perceptions of BDSM research and the issues perpetuated by researchers themselves.
 Together, both studies call into question researchers’ methods of placing BDSM identities on a unidimensional spectrum despite community members’ explicit disapproval of such practices.

 Target Sample: